MicrosoftDocs/xamarin-docs/docs/cross-platform/desktop/lifecycle.md

 ### Device Styles

 WPF has a set of predefined properties (stored as static values on a set of static classes such as `SystemColors`) which dictate system colors, fonts and metrics in the form of values and resource keys.
 Xamarin.Forms is similar, but defines a set of [Device Styles](~/xamarin-forms/user-interface/styles/device.md) to represent the same things.
-These styles are supplied by the frameowrk and set to values based on the runtime environment (e.g. accessibility).
+These styles are supplied by the framework and set to values based on the runtime environment (e.g. accessibility).

 **WPF**